Minimum-CD/cd-manifesto/content/MinimumCD/trunk-based-development/tbd-migration.md

 If the idea of committing straight to `main` makes people panic, that's a signal about your current testing process — not a problem with TBD.

+{{< alert title="Note on regulated environments" >}}
-**Note on regulated environments:** If you work in a regulated industry with compliance requirements (SOX, HIPAA, FedRAMP, etc.), **Path #1 with short-lived branches** is usually the better choice.
+If you work in a regulated industry with compliance requirements (SOX, HIPAA, FedRAMP, etc.), **Path #1 with short-lived branches** is usually the better choice.
 Short-lived branches provide the audit trails, separation of duties, and documented approval workflows that regulators expect—while still enabling daily integration.
 See [TBD in Regulated Environments](#tbd-in-regulated-environments) for detailed guidance on meeting compliance requirements, and [Address Code Review Concerns](#address-code-review-concerns) for how to maintain fast review cycles with short-lived branches.
+{{< /alert >}}

 ---